aungmyatphyogalway/Autism_Polygenic_Risk_Score/README.md

-# Autism Polygenic Risk Score
+# From Genes to Rhythms: Autism Polygenic Risk and Sleep-Circadian Timing of Adults in the UK Biobank